-If you plan to travel outside of the United States during a break or at any other time while at the Arthur A. Dugoni School of Dentistry, you must come to the IDS office and leave your I-20 (if you have F-1 status) or DS-2019 (if you have J-1 status) to obtain a travel endorsement signature.
-Please allow one day for this signature.
+If you plan to travel outside of the United States during a break or at any other time while at the Arthur A. Dugoni School of Dentistry, you must contact your Designated School Official to have your I-20 (if you have F-1 status) or DS-2019 (if you have J-1 status) for a travel endorsement signature.
+Please allow one business day for this signature.

-The endorsement signature is valid for 12 months, and should be renewed each year.
+The endorsement signature is valid for 12 months, and should be renewed each year before the expiration date.

 Except for travel to Canada, Mexico and adjacent islands for 30 days or less, you will need to submit the Form I-94 Arrival/Departure Record at departure and receive a new Form I-94 upon re-entering the U.S.

 In order to ensure that you are permitted to re-enter the U.S. with no problems, keep the following documents with you:

 - I-20 or DS-2019 signed and dated by your Designated School Official.